Andynoid/BECE-report/What to put in report.md

 >- support by framework and many other normative ethics.
 >2.
 Second question: Yes it does.
 >- Explain what is moral intuition.
-> - three aspect: Pursue of equality, pursue of democracy, > - Problems of competitiveness and efficiency.
+> - three aspect: Pursue of equality, pursue of democracy, > -

 >Examples
 ### Sustainability